Dark12300/Ticketing-System/README.md

-# Ticketing-System
+# Ticketing System Project

-A ticketing system for a theme park, created for a school project.
+A ticketing system made for Copington Adventure Theme Park.
+This program was made as a school project for GCSE Computer Science.